softyoda/-FR-armory_docs/getting_started/playground.md

 ### Objets

-We will start with some Blender basics on how to manipulate scene objects:

-- In 3D View, hit `Space` and type `Add Plane` to create a plane object (or do `Add - Mesh - Plane` from the 3D View header).
-- Press `S` to scale up the plane, `R` to rotate, or `G` to grab and translate.
-- Select objects with `right-click`.
-- Delete objects by pressing `X`.

 Nous allons commencer par quelques notions de base de Blender sur la manipulation des objets de la scène :

 - Dans la vue 3D, cliquez sur " Espace " et tapez " Ajouter un plan " pour créer un objet plan (ou faites " Ajouter - Mesh - Plan " à partir de l'en-tête de la vue 3D).